Macroevolution.

 Summary

-• Helps an organism survive and reproduce in its environment.
+• Adaptations help an organism survive and reproduce in its environment.

-• A common process in the evolution of complex traits is exaptation: the change in function of a trait.
+• A common process in evolution is exaptation (~the change in function of a trait).

 Something to think about